New Travel Bloggers: Social Media SEO Tips to boost Your Blog

 5. Optimise your site

 Google takes into account the loading time of your site when ranking posts in search results, so you want the site to be as quick as possible.
 Studies have also shown that people are more likely to leave a desktop site if it doesn’t load in the first 4 seconds – and even less on mobile sites.
 The age of instant information eh?
 Today’s web user wants speed – and the more you do to keep your site tip top, the better it will be.
 Run Pingdom’s tool after you’ve been going a few months & fix any problems it finds.
-You only get one 14 day free trial, but if you can find and fix key issues early one, your site should be easier to manage.
-If its all a bit techy and beyond you, find someone on Upwork to fix the issues for you!
+Speed is a super important ranking factor for google and you’re site needs to run as quickly as it possibly can – if the results that Pindom throws out are all a bit techy (they were for me!) – paying an expert is a really good idea!
+I highly recommend Alexei @ WPSpeedGuru – who will for a very low price, pimp out your site to get it to the best it can be.
+After several attempts at fixing (and breaking) more issues than I care to think about, investing in someone who knows that they are doing was a no brainer for me – and the packages come with one and one support that I am still utilising more than a few months on!

 6. Remove Ghost/Referrer Spam in your GA Account